-After the break-in period, each snowmobile must have an inspection check.
+After the break-in period, each Ski-Doo snowmobile should have an inspection check.
 This inspection is at the expense of the vehicle owner.
 Oil must be added to the gasoline in pre-measured amounts then both oil and gasoline should be thoroughly mixed together before fueling the tank.